mcous/decoy/docs/usage/create.md

 You can call `decoy.mock` without using `cls` or `func`.
 A spec-less mock is useful for dependency interfaces like callback functions.

-When creating a mock without a spec, you should use the `name` argument to get more useful assertion messages.
+When creating a mock without a spec, you must use the `name` argument to give the mock a name to use in assertion messages.
 You must use the `is_async` argument if the created mock will be used as an asynchronous callable.

 ```python
 def test_my_thing(decoy: Decoy) -> None: